Sahma31/Auto_Mux/README.md

-This script mux your project withou any effort
+This script mux your project without any effort
 ## Instruction :
 * Use python>3

+* Change value of variable SUBLANGUAGE / SUBDEFAULT if needed

 * Place the files (raws(*.mkv) sub()) in the folder script